PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 15:34:34
+Last updated: 2024-04-02 15:35:37
-Random Quote: Silence is a source of great strength. - Laozi
+Random Quote: However rare true love may be, it is less so than true friendship. - François de La Rochefoucauld